Nommern

 Nommern (/de/; Noumer) is a commune and small town in central Luxembourg, in the canton of Mersch.

-As of 2024, the town of Nommern, which lies in the east of the commune, has a population of 323.
+As of 2025, the town of Nommern, which lies in the east of the commune, has a population of 324.
 Other towns within the commune include Cruchten and Schrondweiler.

+A proposal to merge the commune with Larochette and Fischbach into a new commune named Meesebuerg was put to a referendum in November 2014.
+Although 66.5% of voters in Larochette were in favour of the merger, 76% and 70% of those in Fischbach and Nommern respectively were against, leading to the abandonment of the project.